 Where can I get information on the various unit trust funds distributed by HSBC?

-You can access the 'Unit Trust' section on our website to see the full range of unit trust funds we distribute, retrieve fund information, download fund documents or perform an analysis and comparison of the funds.
+You may go the 'Wealth dashboard' in our public website, click on 'Unit Trust' and access the 'View Funds' function to view the full range of unit trust funds we distribute.
+You may also use this function to retrieve fund information, download documents and perform analysis of the funds.

 Will HSBC provide me with regular statements for my investment?